vlai3/polygongenerator/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and usage.

+If you want to look through and alter the code, download all the files and folders, but if you would just like to use the application and do not want or need to alter the code, just download the ```dist``` folder; currently the executable for this application that appears in the ```dist``` folder works for Windows.

 ### Prerequisites